 Robert Allen Recreation Area.
-This 1,083-acre area located on the south side of the lake about midway along the main body of the pool area has been developed as a multi-use area.
+This 1,083-acre area located on the south side of the lake at the midway point of the main reservoir has been developed as a multi-use area.
 Recreational developments include a four-lane boat-launching ramp, two courtesy boat loading docks, a two-lane high-water boat launching ramp for use at 625 feet NGVD and above, a vault toilet, and parking spaces for 160 car-trailers and ten cars.
 Included in the parking space total are 60 car-trailer spaces located in an overflow parking lot.
+(Figure 5-5).
 Currently, one picnic site is available for public use, with authority for up to three sites.
-Authority to install additional sites must be commensurate with need, fiscal availability, and mission requirements.
+Further development of additional sites be considered based on demand, fiscal availability, and mission requirements.